carpentries/instructor-training/learners/checkout.md

 Did you serve as a Helper or un-certified co-Instructor before you attended Instructor Training?
 That counts!

-### Attend an Instructor Meeting, Regional Call, or Other Community Programming
+### Attend a Regional Call, Skill-Up Session, or Other Community Programming
 The Carpentries offers a wide array of programming to meet the needs and interests of our community-members.
 Attending or hosting any of these sessions can be used to fulfill your Get Involved step for Instructor checkout.
 For more on the different types of Carpentries community programming, [see this blog post](https://carpentries.org/blog/2023/04/new-community-programming/) or go directly to the